Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling: Theoretical simulations

 The seminal work of Ref.~\cite{MacColl1932} established that the transmission probability of particles through a barrier decreases exponentially with mass, following the relation of $\exp(-\gamma \sqrt{m})$.
 In our optical lattice system, the tunneling strength for single atoms or tightly bound molecules can be calculated using band theory.
 In the tight-binding regime, the tunneling strength $J_0$, equivalent to a quarter of the ground-band bandwidth, is given by, This leads to the same exponential dependence of the tunneling strength on both the particle mass and the barrier height, This exponential decay of tunneling strength, even in ultracold atomic systems, presents significant challenges for observing quantum tunneling of objects with large masses.
 Prior to this work, this behavior was generally considered an intrinsic and invariable property.

 We propose that when atoms form weakly bonded clusters, the tunneling strength transitions from an exponentially suppressed regime to near-unity scaling.
 This transition can be understood using high-order perturbation theory.
 In the regime where the tunneling strength $J_0$ is much smaller than the on-site interaction $U$ ($J_0 \ll U$), the effective Hamiltonian for the clusters can be derived.
-Taking a five-atom cluster as an example, the tunneling strength is determined by the matrix element, As shown in Fig.\ref{Fig2}\rm{b}, four intermediate virtual states couple the initial state $\ket{5,0}$ to the final state $\ket{0,5}$.
-The prefactor $\alpha_n$ decreases with increasing cluster size due to the growing differential on-site energy, where the minimum energy gap for an $n$-atom Mott insulator is $\left(n-1\right)U$.
-Meanwhile, bosonic enhancement amplifies the coupling strength.
-For the five-atom cluster, these competing effects yield a coefficient of $5/24$.
-Table\ref{TableS1} summarizes the coefficients for different cluster sizes, expressed as $J_0^n/U^{n-1}$.
-This perturbative process provides an additional pathway for tunneling dynamics.
+Taking a seven-atom cluster as an example, the tunneling strength is determined by the matrix element, As shown in Fig.\ref{Fig2}\rm{c}, 6 intermediate virtual states couple the initial state $\ket{7,0}$ to the final state $\ket{0,7}$.
+The prefactor $\alpha_n$ decreases with increasing cluster size due to the growing energy detuning of intermediate virtual states, where the energy gap for an $n$-atom Mott insulator is $\left(n-1\right)U$.
+Meanwhile, bosonic enhancement increases the coupling strength by a factor of $n!$.
+These competing effects yield an overall coefficient of $n/(n-1)!$ for an $n$-atom cluster.
+In contrast to strongly bound molecular clusters, whose tunneling is suppressed by strong localization, weakly bound clusters can tunnel collectively through high-order perturbative processes. {The coupling strength of this high-order tunneling process can be derived as follows.}

-In the strongly bonded regime, where $J_0$ is many orders of magnitude smaller than $U$, the coupling strength $J_0^n/U^{n-1}$ becomes negligible, and tunneling primarily arises from the collective motion of the bonded massive cluster.

-For weakly bonded clusters, we depart from the perturbative regime, particularly when $J_0/U \sim 1$.
-In this case, tunneling dynamics can be computed using exact diagonalization of the Bose-Hubbard Hamiltonian.
-Taking the five-atom cluster as an example, the Hamiltonian matrix is given by, We numerically evolve the system under the Hamiltonian $\ket{\psi(t)} = \exp{\left(-\text{i}\hat{H_0}t/\hbar\right)} \ket{\psi(0)}$ in the Fock-state basis.
-For multi-atom tunneling, density-induced tunneling effects further enhance the tunneling strength as the atom number increases.
+For weakly bonded clusters, tunneling dynamics can be accurately computed using exact diagonalization of the Bose-Hubbard Hamiltonian.
+Taking the seven-atom cluster as an example, the Hamiltonian matrix $\hat{H}_0 $ is given by,